Skip to Content

 Next, add the diced potatoes, chicken stock, and a few sprigs of fresh thyme to the Dutch oven.

 I usually peel the potatoes because I have trouble scrubbing them enough to make me happy.
-I’ve heard a little dirt never hurt anyone but I can’t get on that train.
+A little dirt never hurts anyone, but I can’t get on that train.

 Just before serving, remove the stems of the thyme for a smoother dining experience.